Welcome to the Roosevelt High School boys soccer website!

-If you are interested in playing for one of the teams in 2014, look for announcements of the conditioning schedule in December and tryouts in February– they will be posted in the daily bulletin as well as on this website.
+If you are interested in playing for one of the teams in 2017, look for announcements of the schedule starting in December and tryouts in late February– they will be posted in the daily bulletin as well as on this website.

 You can find out more about how the RHS team works by reading prior posts on this blog or visiting the FAQ page.

 This webpage is looking for a new webmaster for 2016-17.
 If you are willing to volunteer, please contact firstname.lastname@example.org

 The end of season banquet for all of our RHS soccer teams will be a semi-potluck event and will include JVC, JV and Varsity players and their families.
 We will have pizza provided by the booster, so please bring a salad or an appetizer.

 Roosevelt defeated number 1 seed Auburn Mountainview at a game played on Auburn’s home turf Tuesday night.
 Avery Jacobson scored two goals in the first half, and Alex Lowe followed up with a break away goal in the second half for a final score of Roosevelt 3 – Auburn Mountainview 2.
 Coach Gary Hunter told the Seattle Times after the game, “We play in the Metro League.
 We’re battle tested.
 Our kids brought their hearts.”

 Those Rider hearts will again be tested when our team squares off against Mercer Island on May 20 at 5 p.m. at Interbay Stadium.
 Please come out wearing green and gold ready to cheer them on!

 The bracket for the 3A State Championship Tournament can be found by clicking on this link:

 The full Seattle Times story can be found here: